Montgomery County SPCA

 We have many animals at each shelter that need new homes.
 Every effort is made by the staff to provide assistance and background information on the animals in order to help prospective families make the right choice.
 All animals available for adoption are vaccinated, dewormed and altered.
 A minimal fee is charged for all adoptions.
 Adoption also includes some post-adoption health care and behavioral advice.
 Adopt an Animal Today!

 Our humane educator presents programs on many topics concerning animals to schools, clubs and service organizations.
 These programs are an important part of our mission as they teach current and future pet owners what to do to insure their pet is a happy and healthy member of their family.
-Due to the Covid-19 pandemic we are not currently scheduling appointments.
-We will begin scheduling as soon as schools open and we are permitted back into the classroom, nursing homes and public spaces.
+Due to the Covid-19 pandemic we currently still have some restricions on visits to and tours of the shelter.
+We are, however, now scheduling in-classroom school programs for the 2021-2022 school year as well as visits in nursing homes and at public events.

 Emergency Rescues & Medical Services